 Without disability inclusion, your business isn’t doing all it can to support its current employees.
 And if your company isn't proactive about disability inclusion in the hiring process, you may be losing out on top candidates.

-To learn more, email Claire Odom at firstname.lastname@example.org.
+To learn more, email our Workplace team at firstname.lastname@example.org.